 Each system component fulfills a processing requirement.
 The basic processing requirements are to gather user input, process user input; ETL processed data, and store data.
 The following is a more detailed description of each component.

-Dialogflow Form Bot Agent
+Dialogflow Form Scriber Agent

 The agent categorizes text and audio input as intents.
 An intent is the end-user’s goal.
 It is a categorical concept allows development to translate and organize intents into entities.
 Each intent parameter has an entity type.
 Entity types dictates how data from the end user’s expression is extracted.
 Synonym use allows possible variations in user expressions to be categorized as a specific entity.
 The default agent responses are static.
 Fulfillment is the response provided to the end user from the agent.
 This application will require custom fulfillment responses calling webhook services from the database.